gsmainclusivetechlab/mmapi-nodejs-sdk/README.md

 </table>

 ## Test

+To run integration tests using your consumer key, consumer secret and api key, clone this repository and run the following command:

 ```
 $ npm install
 $ CONSUMER_KEY=YOUR_CONSUMER_KEY CONSUMER_SECRET=YOUR_CONSUMER_SECRET API_KEY=YOUR_API_KEY SECURITY_OPTION=YOUR_SECURITY_OPTION CALLBACK_URL=YOUR_CALLBACK_URL npm run test

 ```

 ## Samples

+You can test interactions before integration by by trying out different samples.

-Note: Update the samples/test_harness.js with your sandbox client credentials or pass your client credentials as environment variable while executing the samples.
+Note: Clone this repository and update the samples/test_harness.js with your sandbox client credentials or pass your client credentials as environment variable while executing the samples.

 **To run all usecase scenarios for a usecase (merchantpay, disbursements, etc)**